ReiferW/ISYS3004_Unit_Outline/README.md

 Version 4.2(0.5H):
 Implement page jumps by using navigation bar

+The homework is done by myself, and the problems encountered are solved by learning the tutorials of W3School and referring to the open source projects on the Internet

 Task of convert the ISYS3004 Unit Outline to a SPA has completed, totaly time spend: 12.5 hours.